Latvian Olympic Committee: History

 The Committee was created on 23 April 1922.
-In 1923 it received a notice from International Olympic Committee that Latvia could take part in the next Olympic Games.
+In 1923, it received a notice from the International Olympic Committee that Latvia could take part in the next Olympic Games.
 After the occupation of Latvia by the Soviet Union in 1940, its activity was suspended.
 During this time, Latvians competed as part of USSR delegation.

-The committee was reformed on 17 September 1988 and recognised by the IOC in 1991.
+The committee was reformed on 17 September 1988 and was recognized by the IOC in 1991.

 List of LOK Presidents

 Member federations

 The Latvian National Federations are the organizations that coordinate all aspects of their individual sports.
 They are responsible for training, competition and development of their sports.
 There are currently 29 Olympic Summer and eight Winter Sport Federations and two another Sports Federations in Latvia.